 The IAA also provides for an annual performance fee to be payable to 3i plc.
 This becomes payable when the Adjusted Total Return per ordinary share (being mainly the closing Net Asset Value per share aggregated with any distributions made in the course of the financial period and any accrued performance fees relating to the financial period) for the period exceeds the Target Total Return per share, being the Net Asset Value per ordinary share equal to the opening Net Asset Value per ordinary share, adjusted for the issue of new equity in the period, increased at a rate of 8% per annum ("the performance hurdle").
-If the performance hurdle is exceeded, the performance fee will be equal to 20% of the Adjusted Total Return per share in excess of the performance hurdle for the relevant financial period.
+If the performance hurdle is exceeded, the performance fee will be equal to 20% of the Adjusted Total Return per share in excess of the performance hurdle for the relevant financial period, multiplied by the weighted average of the total number of shares in issue over the relevant financial period.
 In addition, the performance fee includes a high water mark requirement so that, before payment of a performance fee, besides the 8% performance hurdle, the return must also exceed the performance level in respect of which any performance fee has been paid in the previous three financial years.
 The performance hurdle and high water mark requirement was not exceeded for the period to 30 September 2016 and therefore no performance fee was recognised (September 2015: nil).
 The outstanding balance payable as at 30 September 2016 was nil (March 2016: £19.5 million).